-In HEC-RTS, layers function like stacked transparencies, each displaying different types of information.
-These layers may include physical features such as roads, county and state boundaries, rivers, and subbasins, all shown as color images in the map window.
-Each image, along with its associated data, is considered a layer.
+In HEC-RTS, layers represent individual datasets used to define watershed features.
+Layers are used to organize and display different types of information, such as roads, county and state boundaries, rivers, and subbasins, which are displayed as color images in the map window.

 Layer Types